How does leasing a car work?

 What is a car lease?

-A car lease is a contract between you — the lessee — and the car owner — the lessor — to use a specific vehicle for a set period of time, under specific conditions.
+A car lease is a contract between you — the lessee — and the car owner — the lessor — to use a specific vehicle for a set period, under specific conditions.
 The lessor could be the automaker's financial division, a dealership, or a financial institution like a bank or credit union.
-Leases are comparable to long-term car rentals wherein the lease limits how you can use the vehicle, including annual mileage and normal wear and tear.
-Leases tend to last for two or three years on average, usually measured in months.
-Shorter leases last for about one year.
+Leases are comparable to long-term car rentals, wherein the lease limits how you can use the vehicle, including annual mileage and normal wear and tear.
+Leases are often three years, usually measured in months.
+Shorter leases last for one to two years.
 Some leases can be as long as six years.

 As you look around, ask prospective lessors for lease quotes that include the total out-of-pocket amount, including registration, taxes, and any down payment.
 Also, request quotes for the full monthly payment, including taxes.
 Read the terms closely to see where they differ and what they mean for the overall cost.

-Inquire about any down payment required for the vehicle you're interested in.
-Depending on your credit history, the lessor may waive it or ask that you pay a substantial amount upfront.
+Inquire about any initial payment required for the vehicle you're interested in.
+The lessor may require you to pay a substantial amount upfront.
 Factor this into the total lease cost, not just your monthly payments.
-Making a large down payment on a lease may not be advantageous.
+Making a large down payment on a lease may not be advantageous and is sometimes negotiable or waived completely.

-Be prepared for an intensive negotiation over terms.
-You can try to negotiate just about everything in the lease, including the purchase price, the down payment, the interest rate, the mileage limit, the trade-in value, fees, and charges.
-Residual value — the car's estimated worth when the lease term ends — probably won't be negotiable, though.
+You can try to negotiate just about everything in the terms of the lease, including the purchase price, the down payment, the interest rate, the monthly payments, the mileage limit, the value of your trade-in, if applicable, and fees.

 Ask about any add-ons and extra charges that may apply and what they mean.
-Review the entire contract closely before signing.
+Look over the entire contract closely before signing.

 Pro tip: